bogdanbuzatu04/ComputationalDesign/pages/mydoc/mydoc_planning_process.md

 - small public plaza

 ### Housing
+- Elderly assisted housing
-- Elderly housing
+- Elderly unassisted housing
 - Starter housing
-- Student housing
+- Student housing (2 person, 4 person and 8 person)

+The studenthousing comes in different sizes so the more noisy students can be seperated from the more quiet people.
+This can be done by place the 8-person housing further away from the starters and ederly.
+This is because we believe 2-person units create less noise then 4- and mostly 8-person units.